 Well, it wasn’t.
 The time jumps between Callum Lynch in the here and now and his ancestor Aguilar de Nerha really didn’t work as supposed and leaving the present day scenes as clear losers to the much more exciting stuff of the past.

-Yes, all the runnyshoutyshootyfightyparcoury stuff happen when Callum is strapped into a machine that tosses his body around as he experiences what Aguilar did centuries ago.
+Yes, all the runnyshoutyshootyfightyparcoury stuff happens when Callum is strapped into a machine that tosses his body around as he experiences what Aguilar did centuries ago.
 For whatever strange reasons they picked the year 1492 and wrote Chris Columbus into the script, it escapes me and leaves me scratching my head.

 The whole machinery makes no sense whatsoever and is just a very poorly developed plot vehicle to bring past and present together.
 Well, Ubisoft, it didn’t work!
 The melange is unnecessary and just gives the movie a needlessly anaemic style.
 Quite the contrary did happen: All the intercuts between Aguilar jumping from rooftops and Callum getting tossed around in his harness-like apparition took me out of the movie rather than reminding me of what’s going on.

 The result was as bland and boring as can be.
 This movie doesn’t even have a great finale, a boss fight.
-It just trickles away, like sand in the hourglass and when in the last scene we see modern days assissins looking out over london from some rooftop we stopped caring long ago.
+It just trickles away, like sand in the hourglass and when in the last scene we see modern days assissins looking out over London from some rooftop we stopped caring long ago.

 Bad screenplay and sub par direction ruin a well-meant, very nicely cast movie.
 Where the few other game-based movies I’ve seen did at least give us great entertainment in their own trashy ways, AssCreed falls flat.
 Movie sin #1: It was fuking boring. 😮 The IMDb rating of 6.1 is much too friendly for such a stupid flick.